LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## NEG instruction – NEGate Accumulator register
+## NEG instruction – NEGate accumulator register
 Binary form:  1111 0011 \
 Operation:  A <- 0-A \
 Example: NEG